by Issac Asimov

 Potterley is an interesting character.
 His pompousness and infatuation with Carthage is rather comical, but there is something slightly unnerving about him too with his clipped tones and buttoned down emotions.
 It is a fine performance from George Benson.
 His co-star James Maxell has the drier part as Foster, his dialogue filled with most of the scientific language and his character less defined.
-But he makes us believe in this conventional young man who imagination is fired and who find an unexpected reckless streak within himself.
+But he makes us believe in this conventional young man who imagination is fired and who finds an unexpected reckless streak within himself.
 Amongst all this discussion between intense academics are two outsider characters who bring some colour to the story.
 Willoughby Goddard is splendidly dyspeptic as Foster’s veteran journalist uncle and acts mostly as comic relief.
 Sylvia Coleridge gives a sympathetic portrait of repressed grief playing Caroline Potterley.

 An enjoyable play of ideas rather than action.
 The Dead Past ends on a memorably downbeat image suggesting that Potterly and Araman’s worst fears are coming true.
 A sequel set in this world of potentially total surveillance by everyone would be challenging but exciting.
 Perhaps the closest we’ve come to it on television is my favourite Black Mirror episode The Entire History of You.
 I’m looking forward to the future Asimov adaptations in this anthology.